 Mr. Pope's commitment to the provision of pro bono services includes his long-time representation of death-row inmate Tommy Zeigler, on whose behalf he has advocated since 1991.
 Mr. Pope appeared in a segment on A&E Investigative Reports Tenth Anniversary Show titled Death Penalty on Trial in which he discussed the case (A&E Television Networks, aired October 2001).

 Prior to joining Epstein Becker Green, Mr. Pope was a law clerk to Judge Howell W. Melton of the U.S. District Court for the Middle District of Florida and a partner in a New York City-based litigation boutique firm.

-Mr. Pope has been named to the New York Metro Super Lawyers list (2015) in the area of Employee Benefits.
+Mr. Pope has been named to the New York Metro Super Lawyers list (2015-2016) in the areas of Employee Benefits, Employment Litigation: Defense, and Appellate.
 He frequently speaks on employment-related topics.

 - University of Iowa College of Law (J.D., 1987)